Working in Europe: Skilled Workers Remain in Demand

 Work regulations can change often; the above is not the definitive word and certainly not legal advice.
 You'll have to research your particular situation to make sure you're in compliance.
 If you make a good-faith effort with your employer to comply with the law, you're unlikely to get in trouble.

-Editor's note: Recently, given the European economic downturn, often the best way to work professionally in Europe is via a transfer from a multinational company you work for in the U.S. For example, work for a European financial institution or company, and look for internal job postings.
-If your knowledge and expertise is needed, and you have a proven track record, some companies will do the needed sponsorship and paperwork for you.
+Editor's note: Based on our experience, often the best way to work professionally in Europe is via a transfer from a multinational company you work for in the U.S. with branches or even headquarters in Europe.
+For example, work for a European financial institution or company based in London or Frankfurt, and look for internal job postings or network with those you work with at branches in Europe.
+If your knowledge and expertise is needed, and you have a proven track record, some companies will provide the needed sponsorship and paperwork for you, often with an expat package that can make working in Europe very lucrative as well as enjoyable.

 Charlie Morris is a writer and computer consultant.
 He has worked throughout Europe and lived in Switzerland, Norway, and England.